5GEVE/datashipper-turin/README.md

 # datashipper-turin

-A collection of tools to collect and publish infrastructure metrics on the 5G EVE platform.
+A collection of tools to collect and publish metrics on the 5G EVE platform.

+Features:

+- Install, configure and manage [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html)
+- Scripts to collect infrastructure metrics (in [infrastructure](infrastructure))
+- Scripts to collect common application metrics (in [application](application))

 ## Install

+### Filebeat

+Filebeat is needed to push any kind of metrics to Kafka and it must be installed first.

 Clone the repository on your local machine and edit [filebeat.yml](filebeat.yml).
 Set Kafka's host and port.